-Michael Amato enters his fourth year at Christ School as an Instructor of Advanced Functions and Pre-Calculus.
-Outside the classroom, Mr. Amato is the Head Coach for the Ski and Snowboard team and an Assistant Coach for the JV Soccer team.
+Michael Amato enters his fifth year at Christ School as an Instructor of Advanced Functions and Pre-Calculus.
+Outside the classroom, Mr. Amato is the Head Coach for the Ski and Snowboard team and an assists with Strength and Weight Training.

 Mr. Amato received a B.S. in Mathematics from UNC Asheville and graduated Summa Cum Laude in 2009.
 He and his wife, Janna, have one daughter, Elise.